 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Do not use this medication if you:

-- are allergic or sensitive to ASA, codeine, caffeine, or any of the ingredients of the medication
+- are allergic or sensitive to ASA, codeine, caffeine, or any ingredients of the medication

 - are in the last three months of pregnancy or are nursing

-- are receiving blood thinners such as warfarin
+- are taking blood thinners such as warfarin

 - have a history of blood clotting problems